Protection against retaliation

 We are committed to helping you understand your rights as a worker.
 Many questions about your rights may be answered by using the following elaws (Employment Laws Assistance for Workers and Small Businesses) Advisors:

 What this means for you

-Employers are not allowed to retaliate against you for:
+Some examples of activities for which employers are not allowed to retaliate against you are: